G-Node/spike/deploy/deployment.md

 https://github.com/G-Node/spike
 6. copy the settings_local.temp.py as settings_local.py and configure

         the rest is done assuming you are in the project_root

+7. assert hte settings work out by testing with

+        python manage.py shell

-7. setup the database
+8. let django setup the database

         python manage.py syncdb

+9. if you put SERVE_MEDIA=FALSE in the settings.local.py assure the MEDIA_ROOT and STATIC_ROOT are 0755 and let django collect the static media

+        python manage.py collectstatic

+10. setup the crontabs for the frontend
+11. start the task broker
+12. create a log directory in the project_root
+13. run the deploment script

+        python deploy.py

+14. review the generated apache/apache.conf and try include it via symlink in sites-availabe and sites-eneabled of the apache. restart apache.

+15. things should work from here..